Aron Winter

-Aron Winter (born 1 March 1967) is a Dutch former professional football midfielder and manager for Suriname.
-He has played for Ajax and Sparta Rotterdam in the Netherlands, for Italian sides Lazio and Inter Milan, and for the Netherlands national team.
+Aron Winter (born 1 March 1967) is a Dutch football manager and former player who most recently managed Suriname.
+A midfielder, he played for Ajax and Sparta Rotterdam in the Netherlands, and for Italian sides Lazio and Inter Milan.
+Born in Suriname, he played for the Netherlands national team.

 Club career

 Ajax

 Winter began his career with amateur club VV Unicum in Lelystad, moved on to SV Lelystad, and the same year joined Ajax at the age of 19.
 His first game for Ajax was a match against FC Utrecht on 6 April 1986, which Ajax won 3–0.
 Winter won two KNVB Cups (1987 and 1988), the Eredivisie title (1990), the European Cup Winners' Cup (1987) and the UEFA Cup (1992).

 Lazio

 In 1992, he moved to the Roman team Lazio, playing his first match against Sampdoria on 6 September, which Lazio tied 3–3.

 Inter Milan

 In 1996, Winter joined Inter Milan, with whom he won the UEFA Cup in 1998.
 He had also played in the previous year's final, with the game going to penalties.
 However, Winter missed his penalty as Inter lost to Schalke.